davidtom/goal_highlights/notes.md

 - create page to add/edit players
 - create log files to run apicontroller.scan (first need to figure out how to scan a listing, not a stream)
+- Add a rating system to each goal (put top goal on front page?)
+- figure out what to do for teams that don't have a crest (id 27 is one)

 ###Think about controllers and structure: